 The winner of this award is chosen in the second round of screening.
 There are 4 winners in each age category (total 12).
 They receive a Certificate and the opportunity to visit Japan with their family.
 Whilst in Japan, they can experience a fascinating culture and attend the Awards Ceremony as our special guests.

-One winner of this award is chosen from 18 winners (Gold, Silver, Bronze) by President Akio Toyoda.
+One winner of this award is chosen by President Akio Toyoda.